raspiblitz/raspiblitz/README.md

 **Now follow the dialoge in your terminal.
 This can take some time (prepare some coffee) - but in the end you should have a running Lightning node on your RaspberryPi that you can start to learn and hack on.**

+## Support

+Fore more details on the setup process see the documentation below.
+If you run into a problem or you have still a question, follow these steps to get support:

+1. Check the [FAQ](FAQ.md) if you can find an answere to this question/problem.

+2. Please determine if your problem/question is about RaspiBlitz or for example with LND.
+For example if you cant route a payment or get an error when opening a channel that is an LND question/problem an is best answered by the LND dev community: https://dev.lightning.community

+3. Go to the GitHub issues of the RaspiBlitz: https://github.com/rootzoll/raspiblitz/issues Do a search there.
+Also check closed issues by removing 'is:open' from the filter/search-box.

+4. If you havent found an answere yet, open a new issue on the RaspiBlitz GitHub.
+You may have to register an account with GitHub for this.
+If its a big with the RaspiBlitz, please add (copy+paste) a Debug Report to your issue (see [FAQ](FAQ.md) how to generate) and/or add some screenshots/photios so the community gets more insight into your problem.

 ## Documentation

 ### Setup Process

 *The goal is, that all information needed is provided from the interaction with the RaspiBlitz itself during the setup.
-Documentation in this chapter is for background, comments for educators and help in special edge cases.*
+Documentation in this chapter is for background, comments for educators and point special edge cases.*

 #### Init